Research Papers

 Evolution of Debt Financing toward Less-Regulated Financial Intermediaries in the United States,

-with Isil Erel (The Ohio State University), Journal of Financial and Quantitative Analysis, forthcoming
+with Isil Erel (The Ohio State University), Journal of Financial and Quantitative Analysis, (2024): 1-61.

 NBER SSRN Paper